tarwn/lessthandot-hugo/blogs/content/posts/2013-01-31-umm-no-that-is-not.md

   - sql server 2012

 ---
 Sometimes the creativity of the human species is truly amazing.
 Someone needed to export a table into a file from within SQL Server.
-Now there are several ways to do this like bcp, export wizard, Query..Results To File, SSIS etc etc. Today I noticed someone found yet another way….
+Now there are several ways to do this like bcp, export wizard, Query..Results To File, SSIS etc etc. Today I noticed someone found yet another way....

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Denis/ADvent/UmmNo.PNG?mtime=1359677914"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/ADvent/UmmNo.PNG?mtime=1359677914" width="304" height="409" /></a>
 </div>

 This person decided to use a SQL Agent job to create the file.
-That is still not strange but here comes the interesting part…
+That is still not strange but here comes the interesting part...

 Here is what the person did, first a job was added with a query.